 The California Fair Plan is an insurance pool made up of all the insurers who are admitted to write property insurance in California.
-The Fair plan was created as a last resort insurance option for customers who ca not obtain insurance with an admitted carrier.
+The California Fair plan was created as a last resort insurance option for customers who can not obtain insurance with an admitted carrier.

 Because the Fair Plan is permitted to assess these member companies to pay claims they are actually stronger than any single insurer.
 This is due to the fact that they are backed by the capital and surplus of all of these member companies.

-Who is the Fair Plan the right fit for?
+Who is the California Fair Plan the right fit for?

 What kind of coverage does the Fair Plan offer?

 The California Fair Plan insurance provides coverage for fire, lightening, internal explosion, and smoke.
 You then have the option to add optional perils like wind, hail, riot, aircraft, vehicles, volcanic eruption, and vandalism.
 As of today, the Fair Plan will allow up to $3M in coverage.
 This will cover your dwelling, any other structures, your personal belongings, loss of use for you to live elsewhere after a loss, building ordinance coverage, debris removal, etc.

 It does not provide you with liability or medical payments coverage.
 You would need a DIC(Difference in Conditions)policy.

 The difference in conditions policy provides you with all of the common coverages a typical home insurance policy would provide you with expect it does not cover those losses covered by the FAIR Plan Insurance.
 This would provide you with liability, medical payments, coverage for theft, water damage, falling objects, ice, snow, etc.

 Changes to the Fair Plan